StefanBossbaly/rustic-pixel-display/README.md

 ##### Overview

-Unloads and removes a render instance.
-If the render was selected for a layout, the render will also be removed from that layout.
+Unloads and removes a render instance from the display (if applicable).
+Unloading a render instance will stop all background threads/tasks and remove it from the layout.
+This operation is final, once a render is unloaded it must be recreated by providing the same configuration to the `RenderFactory` that was used to create it.

 ##### Parameters